Nikhil-Boyanapalli/Privader/README.md

 - Use the provided `config.template.js` for configuration
 - Always use the latest version of dependencies
 - Report security vulnerabilities responsibly

+## Troubleshooting

+### Common Issues

+1. **"Site Safety Check not working"**:
+   - Verify your API key is correctly set in `config.js`
+   - Check if you've reached the daily API quota
+   - Ensure the Safe Browsing API is enabled in your Google Cloud Console

+2. **"Failed to load extension"**:
+   - Make sure you've renamed `config.template.js` to `config.js`
+   - Verify the API key is properly formatted
+   - Try rebuilding the extension with `npm run build`

+3. **"API Key errors"**:
+   - Confirm your API key is active in Google Cloud Console
+   - Check if the API key has the necessary permissions
+   - Verify you're not using a restricted API key

+For more help, please [open an issue](https://github.com/Nikhil-Boyanapalli/Privader/issues).

 ## Acknowledgments